 This is a short overview of the most important technical projects I've been working on so far.
-It's far away from beeing complete ..
+It's far from being complete ..

 SPL is a powerful scripting language.
 It is very feature-rich (hashes, regular expressions, objects, exceptions, built-in template language, etc. pp.) and has a c-style syntax.
 The Name "SPL" is a left-recursive acronym and expands to "SPL Programming Language".
 The name was meant to be pronounced as an acronym, but I've already heard people pronouncing it "spell", which is also fine with me.